open-estuary/packages/openjdk/OpenJdk_Manual.md

 ## <a name="3">Installation</a>
 This OpenJDK could be installed autoamtically if the openjdk package is set to "enabled" and build command is "install" in [EstuaryCfg.json](https://github.com/open-estuary/estuary/blob/master/estuarycfg.json).
-In addition, JAVA_HOME and CLASSPATH variables will be set to /etc/profile accordingly.
+In addition, JAVA_HOME and CLASSPATH variables will be set in /etc/profile accordingly.